All Episodes

 It's there.

-But the uh instincts are there.
+But the instincts are there.

-Folks, every time that I flip the switch here on the golden EIB market, and I do, by the way.
+Folks, every time that I flip the switch here on the golden EIB market, and I do, by the way, you know, in some places, the unions don't allow talent to touch the broadcast equipment.

 But I have control over the switch here.

-You know, Snerdley is a member of the screeners union, the United Screeners of America, Mo Thacker is the union thug that we've had a deal with for twenty well, all of it, twenty-two years.
+Mo Thacker is the union thug that we've had a deal with for 20, well, all of it, 22 years.

-In fact, one of the first people I met moving to New York, starting this program, you figure the union guy shows up first, Mo Thacker, uh, to read me the uh the Riot Act, rules and regulations about proper treatment of screeners, how many hours they won't work, what kind of calls they won't take.
+You figure the union guy shows up first, Mo Thacker, to read me the Riot Act rules and regulations about proper treatment of screeners, how many hours they won't work, what kind of calls they won't take.

 It was a list of negatives.

-Here I am.
+And here I am.

-Melvis Nerdly was the uh the first screener.
+Melva Snerdley was the first screener.

-I mean, I'm young and green, I didn't have a chance to choose one.
+I didn't have a chance to choose one.

-She loved Maurice Valency couches.
+She loved Maurice Valencia couches.

 She was a good screener.

-She was a good screener, but I I've had my run-ins with Thacker.
+But I've had my run-ins with Thacker.

 I'll get an email from him now.

-But every time I flip the switch on the golden EIB microphone, it is with the sole purpose of providing you excellence in broadcasting.
+But every time I flip the switch on the Golden EIB microphone, it is with the sole purpose of providing you excellence in broadcasting.

 Well, get this.